chiche-ds/30-Day-Terraform-challenge-/Day12/README.md

    - **Goal**: Understand the key concepts and techniques behind zero-downtime deployments, such as blue/green deployment and canary releases.

 ### 2. **Videos**
-   - **Udemy**: At this point, you have to cover the core of Terraform head over to section 9 and watch the video on Terraform workflow
+   - **Udemy**: At this point, you have cover the core of Terraform head over to section 9 and watch the video on Terraform workflow

    - **Goal**: ensure that you brush up your skills in terraform workflow